 Industry averages

 Want to know how your business’ emails measure against industry averages?
-The chart below showcases open, click, and bounce rates for five top industries.
 See the full list on our KnowledgeBase.

 Final thoughts on email subject lines